 Menu

-Whether due to surgical neglect, negligence on behalf of the hospital staff, or a multitude of other factors, the reality is that too many patients go to a hospital for health care, and end up developing an infection.
-Hospital-acquired infections can happen in any healthcare setting: acute care hospitals, dialysis centers, walk-in clinics, the list goes on.
+Whether due to surgical neglect, negligence on behalf of the hospital staff, or a multitude of other factors, too many patients go to a hospital for health care and end up developing an infection.
+Hospital-acquired infections can happen in any healthcare setting: acute care hospitals, dialysis centers, walk-in clinics, and the list goes on.

 When an infection occurs, it is too often because of a preventable mistake.
-If you or a loved one has suffered a hospital-acquired infection, call the hospital negligence lawyers at Regan Zambri Long for a free case review.
+Call the DC medical negligence lawyers at Regan Zambri Long for a free case review if you or a loved one has suffered a hospital-acquired infection.

 Contact Us Today to Schedule